Excursion

-An excursion is a trip by a group of people, usually made for leisure, education, or physical purposes.
+An excursion is a trip, usually made for leisure, education, or physical purposes.
 It is often an adjunct to a longer journey or visit to a place, sometimes for other (typically work-related) purposes.

 Public transportation companies issue reduced price excursion tickets to attract business of this type.
 Often these tickets are restricted to off-peak days or times for the destination concerned.

 Short excursions for education or for observations of natural phenomena are called field trips.
 One-day educational field studies are often made by classes as extracurricular exercises, e.g. to visit a natural or geographical feature.

 The term is also used for short military movements into foreign territory, without a formal announcement of war.